home-assistant/home-assistant.io/source/_integrations/bang_olufsen.markdown

 ### Getting Deezer URIs

-In order to find Deezer playlist, album URIs and user IDs for Deezer flows, the Deezer website has to be accessed.
-When navigating to an album, the URL will look something like: <https://www.deezer.com/en/album/ALBUM_ID>, and this simply needs to be converted to: `album:ALBUM_ID` and the same applies to playlist, which have the format: `playlist:PLAYLIST_ID`.
+To find Deezer playlist, album URIs, and user IDs for Deezer flows, the Deezer website has to be accessed.
+When navigating to an album, the URL will look something like: <https://www.deezer.com/en/album/ALBUM_ID>, and this needs to be converted to: `album:ALBUM_ID` and the same applies to playlists, which have the format: `playlist:PLAYLIST_ID`.

 Additionally a Deezer user ID can be found at <https://www.deezer.com/en/profile/USER_ID> by selecting the active user in a web browser.